Dolnor/EAPD-Codec-Commander/README.md

 ### Changelog

-Feb 03, 2013 v2.1.1:
+Feb 06, 2013 v2.1.1:

+- Add a *test* procedure to set PinCaps on headphone node to Hpone enable, then Hphone disable to trigger a jack insertion event.
+Helps with audio loss, or so it seems..

+- Now monitoring codec power state from HDADriver, EAPD will re-enable after fugue-sleep state now too!

 - Add a workaround to jack sense loss after 2 PIO operations (use Apple - Sleep and tap any key after 5 seconds, jack sense should work thereafter).

 - Got rid of Platform Profiles as this function has little to no use

 - Implement the ability to specify the EngineOutput number (Engine Output Number in config)

-- Possibility for EAPD status checking loop to go infinitely
+- EAPD status checking loop can go infinitely

 - Get EAPD status bit if multiple updating is not requested, but bezel popping is